changeworld/azure-docs.it-it/articles/machine-learning/how-to-log-pipelines-application-insights.md

 }

 # Assumes AzureLogHandler was already registered above
-logger.info("I will be sent to Application Insights with Custom Dimensions", custom_dimensions)
+logger.info("I will be sent to Application Insights with Custom Dimensions", extra= {"custom_dimensions":custom_dimensions})
 ```

 ## <a name="opencensus-python-logging-considerations"></a>Considerazioni sulla registrazione di OpenCensus Python